The Peach Kings: Discography

-The Peach Kings released their first independent EP Handsome Moves on September 6, 2012.
-The album featured tracks "Fisherman", "Do It For Me", "Lonely", "Like A Stone", "Soon Will Be", and "Thieves & Kings".
-The album has also been available on vinyl since 2012.
+The Peach Kings released their first independent EP Handsome Moves, which included six tracks, on September 6, 2012.
+The album is available on vinyl.
 KCRW called Handsome Moves "a perfect calling card, alerting the world that the Peach Kings are a force to be reckoned with and that they are ready to mount their throne."

 They released their second independent EP Mojo Thunder on June 3, 2014.
-The album featured tracks "Mojo Thunder", "Hold On", "Say What", "Be Around", and "Mojo Thunder (Kent Rockafeller Mix)".

 Their debut full-length studio album Lover's Leap is due to be released in 2016.

 They have also released several singles, garnered acclaim for their music videos, earned multiple Vimeo Staff Picks and over half a million views on YouTube and Vimeo, in addition to multiple "Today's Top Tune" honors on LA radio stations.

 Their track "Easy" was featured on "Playlists by Alexander Wang".

 Awards and nominations

 In 2010, The Peach Kings won "Unsigned Artist of the Year" in a competition by Paste Magazine and Alternative Apparel.